 The purpose of these parameters is specified the target port name of RS-CANFD S-Function block.
 When building the model, these parameters will generate at the same time with the input data.

-- For the message ID: ETVPF prepared the CAN ID array (with the default ID message value as CAN unit number) for each CAN unit.
+- For the message ID: ET-VPF prepared the CAN ID array (with the default ID message value as CAN unit number) for each CAN unit.
 Users can change it as the demand.
-ETVPF support get the ID and extension ID from the CAN Pack and CAN Unpack block for each unit and set to the CAN ID array when generating.
+ET-VPF support get the ID and extension ID from the CAN Pack and CAN Unpack block for each unit and set to the CAN ID array when generating.